HorizenOfficial/horizen-docs/docs/3-mainnet-migration-instructions/07-security-and-audit.md

 # Security and Audits
-**Important:** Make sure to only use the official claim page from Horizen's website: https://www.horizen.io/zenclaim.
+**Important:** Make sure to only use the official claim page from Horizen’s website: https://www.horizen.io/zenclaim.
 Be on the lookout for scams or nefarious actors sending you to other websites which may look like Horizen’s.
 Be sure to always check the URL when claiming.

-The smart contracts have been audited by two independent furs and the website has also been fully audited.
+The smart contracts have been audited by two independent firms and the website has also been fully audited.
 Audit reports are available below:

 - **Smart Contract Code Audit:**
 <br/>Link to summary, full download link in upper right corner: